 There will also be opportunities for students to travel on their own in small groups.
 Course-related trips will be made to Florence, Venice, Rome, Sienna, Assisi, and other towns in Tuscany.

-There are opportunities to perform in several different settings both at the Accademia dell'Arte and further afield.
-Venues include theaters and churches in Arezzo and Florence, and the Lyceo Musicale in Arezzo.
+There are opportunities to perform in several different settings both at the Accademia dell’Arte and further afield.
+Venues include theaters and churches in Arezzo and Florence and the Liceo Musicale in Arezzo.

 Like all semester-long study away programs at Furman, our program is available for the same cost as a semester of on-campus study.
 The program fee includes the cost of travel from Greenville to Arezzo, tuition including applied lessons, accommodation, meals Monday through Friday, and course-related travel within Italy.
 Not included in the program fee are books and music, other individual travel, weekend meals, and other expenses such as gifts, phone calls, entertainment, or gelato.

 Have a question about the program, or our accommodations in Italy?
-Contact Dr. William Thomas at email@example.com.
+Contact us.